GenesisFR/HowToBecomeGoodAtShooters/README.md

 - must be used sparingly otherwise your opponent will catch up
 - reference: https://www.youtube.com/watch?v=Nm5o26Cqi6U

+### Peeking
+- same points as in [PVE](#peeking)
+- you should never peek slowly, unless you're sniping and you know your opponent isn't

 ### Perspective
 - same points as in [PVE](#perspective)
 - you have to be mindful of the direction you're looking at, your gun may stick out and reveal your location
-- you have to be mindful of your shadow, it may also reveal your location
+- you also have to pay attention to your shadow, it may also reveal your location
 - reference: https://www.youtube.com/watch?v=5e8HZqF3cyk

 ### Playing off first contact